About The Inn

 In the evening, linger over a cocktail or a glass of wine on the screened-in deck while watching the sun set over the tree-tops, or enjoy making new friends in one of our cozy public rooms.
 Then relax and savor a mouth-watering meal in our gourmet restaurant prepared by Mario, the owner/chef.
 As Lara starts to work more in the kitchen, she will be designing menus that focus on locally produced, organic farm to table foods, as Maine has a bevy of farms and food producers to celebrate.

 At The Squire Tarbox Inn & Restaurant, you can be as busy or as relaxed as you like.
-There are walking paths and a row-boat on the premises, or one can wander through lush gardens with lots of food and medicinal herbs growing all around.
+There are walking paths, or one can wander through lush gardens with lots of food and medicinal herbs growing all around.
 We are adding more and more farm features to the inn, working towards being a farm to table inn.
 This only adds to the rustic ambiance.
 Or you can take one of our mountain bikes to explore the surrounding area of our beautiful island.
 The Squire Tarbox Inn offers a wonderful journey into countryside simplicity.

 There are 2 preserves on Westport Island open to the public where you can go for a good walk.
 The Inn’s extensive grounds are perfect for birding, and on rare occasions you might even spot a moose, deer or river otter.